 How To Stop Forgetting Things For Good With 7 Helpful Tips

-If you're tired of losing things or forgetting basics, like your apartment keys or a new co-worker's name, here are seven tips that will help you to almost never forget daily essentials again.
+But if you’re sleeping enough, keeping your stress in check, and you’ve ruled out any medical issues, you might need an assist remembering the little things.
+If you're tired of losing things or forgetting basics, like your apartment keys or a new co-worker's name, here are seven tips that will help you to (almost) never forget daily essentials again.

 1. Keep Designated Spots For Commonly Used Objects

-2. Keep Something You Don't Want To Forget By Your Keys
+2. Keep Something You Don't Want To Forget With Your Keys

 3. Create A Mental "Hook" For Names

 Names are one of the toughest things to remember out there, and there’s no shortage of tricks to fix that.
 One big one?
 Creating a link or hook for someone’s name.
 According to Ira Hyman, PhD, writing for Psychology Today, we're way more likely to remember stories or details about a person than their actual name, a phenomenon called the “Baker-baker paradox.”
 (If you learn that someone is a baker, researchers found, you’re more likely to remember that than if their name is Mx.
 Baker.)

 Dr. McQuiston backs this up.
 “Say someone's name is Craig — you can then link them to Daniel Craig, the actor.
 So when you see them again, you have a way back if you've forgotten their name.”
 Sneaky, right?

 If you need reminders, set reminders!
 Some people set an alarm on their phone to make sure they take their birth control at the same time each day.
 For weekly tasks, like taking out the garbage or changing your bedsheets, create a recurring calendar alert.
 Other people swear by the Pomodoro technique, where you break your day up into manageable chunks, so you don’t get so absorbed by one task you forget to do another.
 If you tend to forget things, alarms are your friend.